-The 60" Randolph Morris slipper tub features a raised end to support one's head during an extended bubble bath.
+The 60-inch Randolph Morris slipper tub features a raised end to support one's head during an extended bubble bath.
 Available through Vintage Tub & Bath, it's made the old-fashioned way, with porcelain over cast iron.
 Imperial claw feet come in a choice of finishes, including brushed nickel and oil-rubbed bronze.
-Price: $989.99 to $1,159.99.Continue to 3 of 6 below.
+Price range: $900 to $1,200.Continue to 2 of 5 below.

-Signature Hardware offers one of the widest selections I've seen of stunning, reasonably priced clawfoot tubs.
-The 54-in.
-Rayne is a vintage beauty, with a classic roll-top rim and cast aluminum ball-and-claw feet that come with built-in adjusters that adapt to uneven flooring.
-Like many new tubs, the Rayne is made of acrylic, which is not only lighter than traditional cast iron, but also has better heat retention.
-Price: $879.95.Continue to 4 of 6 below.
+Signature Hardware offers one of the widest selections of stunning, reasonably priced claw-foot tubs.
+The 54-inch Rayne is a vintage beauty, with a classic roll-top rim and cast aluminum ball-and-claw feet that come with built-in adjusters that adapt to uneven flooring.
+Like many new tubs, the Rayne is made of acrylic, which is not only lighter than traditional cast iron but also has better heat retention.
+Price range: $800 to $900.Continue to 3 of 5 below.

 Arabella Double-Slipper Tub

 A double-slipper claw-foot tub offers high-back construction on both sides with faucets mounted in the dip in between for maximum visual impact.
 Signature Hardware's 61-inch Arabella Double-Slipper Tub is constructed of cast iron set on regal lion's paw feet.
 Price range: $1,200 to $1,300.Continue to 4 of 5 below.

 04 of 05

 A mix of contemporary and classic design, the 59-inch Abbott Acrylic Double-Ended Tub features a set of streamlined, cast aluminum feet.
 Pair it with a freestanding or wall-mount faucet to complete the look.
 Price range: $900 to $1,000.Continue to 5 of 5 below.